Tomahawkd/TLS-Tester/README.md

 This project is to re-implements their works in our approach.

 ## Setting up
 1. The project is built using maven for dependencies management.
-In this case you should install maven.
+You may need to install maven.

-2. Prepare your [Censys](https://censys.io/account/api) api id and secret and [Shodan](https://account.shodan.io) api key.
+2. Prepare [Censys](https://censys.io/account/api) api id and secret and [Shodan](https://account.shodan.io) api key.
 These keys will be required in the next step.